secluso/secluso/SECURITY.md

 Every once in a while, fresh group secrets are shared between the group members.
 At this point, we say that a new epoch has started.
 Assuming the attacker cannot receive the new secrets, it will not be able to decrypt messages in the new epoch.
-To make sure this assumption is correct, group members need to update their ``encryption keys'', i.e., public/private key pairs used for sharing new secrets.
+To make sure this assumption is correct, group members need to update their *encryption keys*, i.e., public/private key pairs used for sharing new secrets.
-This is also called ``self-update'' in the MLS teminology.
+This is also called *self-update* in the MLS teminology.

 An MLS group always starts in epoch 1 and advances to new epochs by exchanging fresh secrets.
 MLS does not automatically advance the epoch and leaves it to the program to decide when to do that.
-Privastead uses a new epoch for every new event-based video and for every livestream session.
+Privastead uses a new epoch for every new event-based video, every livestream session, and every video thumbnail.
 The epoch is advanced by the camera and the camera always performs a self-update for the new epoch.

 More specifically, to advance an epoch, the camera issues an MLS self-update process, which generates an MLS commit message.
 It then merges the commit, which means that it advances the epoch.
 It also sends the commit messages to the app.
-For event-based videos, the commit message is included in the beginning of the encrypted video file.
+For event-based videos and thumbnails, the commit message is included in the beginning of the encrypted file.
 For livestreams, it is sent as livestream chunk 0, before data chunks are transmitted.

 The app on the other hand does not perform self-updates directly and as frequently (since doing those will complicate the protocol design).